Double jeopardy: Post-2003

 Pressure by Ann Ming, the mother of 1989 murder victim Julie Hogg—whose killer, Billy Dunlop, was initially acquitted and subsequently confessed—also contributed to the demand for legal change.
 On 11 September 2006, Dunlop became the first person to be convicted of murder following a prior acquittal for the same crime, in his case his 1991 acquittal of Hogg's murder.
 Some years later he had confessed to the crime, and was convicted of perjury, but was unable to be retried for the killing itself.
 The case was re-investigated in early 2005, when the new law came into effect, and his case was referred to the Court of Appeal, in November 2005, for permission for a new trial, which was granted.
 Dunlop pleaded guilty to murder and was sentenced to life imprisonment, with a recommendation he serve no less than 17 years.

-On 13 December 2010, Mark Weston became the first person to be retried and found guilty of murder by a jury (Dunlop having confessed).
+On 13 December 2010, Mark Weston became the first person to be retried and found guilty of murder by a jury (Dunlop having pleaded guilty).
 In 1996 Weston had been acquitted of the murder of Vikki Thompson at Ascott-under-Wychwood on 12 August 1995, but following the discovery in 2009 of compelling new evidence (Thompson's blood on Weston's boots) he was arrested and tried for a second time.
 He was sentenced to life imprisonment, to serve a minimum of 13 years.

 In December 2018, convicted paedophile Russell Bishop was also retried and found guilty by a jury for the Babes in the Wood murders of two 9-year-old girls, Nicola Fellows and Karen Hadaway, on 9 October 1986.
 At the original trial in 1987, a key piece of the prosecution's case rested on the recovery of a discarded blue sweatshirt.
 Under questioning, Bishop denied that the sweatshirt belonged to him, but his girlfriend, Jennifer Johnson, alleged the clothing was Bishop's, before she changed her story in the trial, telling the jury she had never seen the top before.
 Attributed to a series of blunders in the prosecution's case, Bishop was acquitted by the jury after two hours of deliberations.
 Three years later, Bishop was found guilty of the abduction, molestation, and attempted murder of a 7-year-old girl in February 1990.
 In 2014, re-examined by modern forensics, the sweatshirt contained traces of Bishop's DNA, and also had fibres on it from both of the girls' clothing.
 Tapings taken from Karen Hadaway's arm also yielded traces of Bishop's DNA.
 At the 2018 trial, a jury of seven men and five women returned a guilty verdict after two-and-a-half hours of deliberation.